Manhattan prosecutor brings new charges against Harvey Weinstein

 Yaakov Katz, Editor-in-Chief

-The Manhattan district attorney on Monday announced new criminal charges against film producer Harvey Weinstein, who had been charged with rape and other sexual crimes in May.
+NEW YORK - The Manhattan district attorney on Monday announced new criminal charges against film producer Harvey Weinstein, who had been charged with rape and a criminal sexual act in May.

 The new charges include predatory sexual assault and involve a third woman in addition to the two mentioned in the earlier charges.
-Weinstein, 66, has pleaded not guilty to the first set of charges.
+Weinstein, 66, once one of Hollywood's most powerful film makers, has pleaded not guilty to the first set of charges.